nickcarva/nickcarva/README.md

 ## Hey there 👋

 My name is Nicolas, I'm 18 and from Brazil 🇧🇷.
 I'm passionate about technology since my first experience with it.<br/>
-I've been working as Fullstack Developer and Designer at [Cosmonific](https://www.cosmonific.com), which one I am also co-founder and CEO.
+I've been working as Fullstack Developer and Designer at [Cosmonific](https://www.cosmonific.com), which one I am also co-founder.

 In september/2020, I've started working as Software Developer at ecovitas digital, a retailer company, from Curitiba - Paraná.